publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s403.md

 >     “(A) __In general.—__

->     Except as provided in subparagraph (B), the amendments made by this subsection \[amending this section and [section 415 of this title][/us/usc/t42/s415]\] shall apply with respect to the computation of the primary insurance amount of any insured individual in any case in which a person becomes entitled to benefits under section 202 or 223 \[section 402 or 423 of this title\] on the basis of such insured individual’s wages and self-employment income for months after the 18-month period following the month in which this Act is enacted \[November 1990\], except that such amendments shall not apply if any person is entitled to benefits based on the wages and self-employment income of such insured individual for the month preceding the initial month of such person’s entitlement to such benefits under section 202 or 223.
+>     Except as provided in subparagraph (B), the amendments made by this subsection \[amending this section and [section 415 of this title][/us/usc/t42/s415]\] shall apply with respect to the computation of the primary insurance amount of any insured individual in any case in which a person becomes entitled to benefits under section 202 or 223 \[[42 U.S.C.
+402][/us/usc/t42/s402], 423\] on the basis of such insured individual’s wages and self-employment income for months after the 18-month period following the month in which this Act is enacted \[November 1990\], except that such amendments shall not apply if any person is entitled to benefits based on the wages and self-employment income of such insured individual for the month preceding the initial month of such person’s entitlement to such benefits under section 202 or 223.

 >     “(B) __Recomputations.—__